plone/volto/docs/source/user-manual/copy-paste-blocks.md

 Additionally, Volto also has a hidden feature for selecting multiple blocks in sequence.
 This feature can be used by selecting a start block and an end block while holding the `kbd`shift` key.
-This will select all the blocks between the start and end block, allowing you to copy or delete multiple blocks at once.
+This will select all the blocks between the start and end blocks, allowing you to copy or delete multiple blocks at once.

 ```{image} ../_static/user-manual/blocks/block-copy-cut.gif
 :alt: Select and Copy/Cut blocks